zenjabba/TukkerLa/google-auth-setup-guide.md

-# Setting Up Google Authentication for TuckerLa
+# Setting Up Google Authentication for TukkerLa

-This guide walks you through setting up Google Authentication for your TuckerLa application.
+This guide walks you through setting up Google Authentication for your TukkerLa application.

 ## 1. Create a Google Cloud Project